 Requirements to Initiate an Adversary Proceeding

-- The case caption which identifies the Court, bankruptcy case, and party information for the adversary.
+- The case caption which identifies the Court, bankruptcy case and case number, and party information for the adversary.

-- The narrative statement identifying the name and location of the parties involved in the adversary proceeding as well as description of the transaction or other relationship between the parties that gives rise to the complaint.
+- The narrative statement identifying the name and location of the parties involved in the AP as well as description of the transaction or other relationship between the parties that gives rise to the complaint.

 - The jurisdiction or reason your case is being filed in this bankruptcy court.